+For more information on the "Sado Island Gold Mines"

-Aiming to Inscribe Sado Island Gold Mines Areas of Sado Island Gold Mines"
+Two Areas of "Sado Island Gold Mines"

-Gold Ore

-Aikawa-Tsurushi Gold and Silver Mine

-In Aikawa-Tsurushi Gold and Silver Mine, various technical and social systems were established to obtain "invisible" gold in the hard gold ore.
+Aikawa-Tsurushi Gold and Silver Mine In Aikawa-Tsurushi Gold and Silver Mine, various technica and social systems were established to obtain "invisible" gold in the hard gold ore.

-Placer Gold

-Nishimikawa Placer Gold Mine

-This mine has been known as the oldest mine in Sado.
+Nishimikawa Placer Gold Mine This mine has been known as the oldest mine in Sado.
 The unique mining method "Onagashi (great flow)" was carried out to obtain "visible" placer gold effectively.

-Characteristics of "Sado Island Gold Mines"

-The "Sado Island Gold Mines" has four characteristics: characteristics 1 & 2 on the technical system of gold production and characteristics 3 & 4 on the social system of gold production.
-In the nomination document submitted to UNESCO in January, 2023, each characteristic is described as equivalent to criteria (iii) and (iv) for world cultural heritage inscription.

-Traditional unmechanized mining technologies improved adapting to the characteristics of deposits

-[Criterion(iv)]

-Sado Island

-Niigata

-Prefecture

-Introduction and development of technologies suited to the characterics of the mines in the two areas can be seen.
+Three Characteristics of "Sado Island Gold Mines" Three characteristics of the "Sado Island Gold Mines" demonstrate manual gold production technology.
+As a result, the UNESCO World Heritage Committee decided to inscribe the "Sado Island Gold Mines" on the World Heritage List on the basis of Criteria (iv) of Outstanding Universal Value on July 27, 2024.
+Sado Island Niigata Prefecture Traditional unmechanized mining technologies improved adapting to the characteristics of deposits Introduction and development of technologies suited to the characterics of the mines in the two areas can be seen.

-Nishimikawa Placer Gold Mine (Sediment placer gold deposit: placer gold mining method "Onagashi" [great flow]] Headrace Reservoir Mining site Tail race

-Aikawa-Tsurushi Gold and Silver Mine

-[Hard-rock lode deposits [ore]: from Tsurushi to Aikawa, large-scale mining and technical improvement) Aikawa area arge-scale surface mining Long deep tunnel mining (mabu) Surface mining Tsurushi area Chase mining Drainage tunnel See pages 3-4 for detailed information on mining technology A series of production processes that enabled high-purity gold production [Criterion(iv)] The established division of labor has increased the specialization and technical precision of the workers in each process.
+A series of production processes that enabled high-purity gold production The established division of labor has increased the specialization and technical precision of the workers in each process.